 sow 2 double rows of broad bean seeds (7 per row) in a Garden Ecobed.
 (28 in total).

-I use a 1 metre high timber framed plastic net to separate the rows and provide support when it gets windy.
+I use a 1 metre high timber framed plastic net to separate the rows (2 on each side) and provide support when it gets windy.

 Broad beans are a healthy addition to the diet containing lots of fibre, minerals and vitamins.